-Normally the decision whether to fix is a tough one.
+Normally the decision whether to fix your energy bills is a tough one.
 On the one hand is the attraction of fixing your energy bills so protecting your finances from any prices rises, for a fixed period of time.
 Usually one winter.
-But on the other hand fix deals are often more expensive than the cheapest non-fixed deals available.
+But on the other hand fix deals have often been more expensive than the cheapest non-fixed deals available.
 Plus you run the risk of missing out on falls in the price of gas and electricity as fixed deals usually have a lock-in period.
-To break a lock-in usually requires you to pay a penalty, often negating any potential savings made from switching deals.
+To break a lock-in usually requires you to pay a penalty, often negating any potential savings made from switching your energy deals.

 Following a mild winter and stiff competition between energy suppliers the price of energy is falling.
 Gas prices for 2015 are more than 25% less than last year with wholesale electricity prices now at a two year low.

 So is now a good time to fix your energy bills?